 It makes sense.
 There are more ways to do it than you probably think, and it’s even a great way to tire them out as well as you and get you both some well-earned rest.
 Exercising with kids benefits both of you, after all.

 Want to move fast?
 Jump to the right section below.

 - Get Them Involved

 - How to Fit Exercise in on Your Own

 Once you have your routine in mind or know what it is you need to be doing, why not try asking your child to join in?
 Exercising with your kids on the smallest scale can have huge benefits to both of you, even if it may not quite go how you expected it to.

 Of course, this is very likely going to cause competition, so don’t say we didn’t warn you.
 This is also a perfect opportunity for them to see you making time for them whilst keeping healthy and active yourself, all the while showing them how to exercise correctly and maybe even impress their P.E. teacher.

 This one is a stroke of genius and great use of their PE.
 First of all, why not let your children coach you?
 It sounds a lot more bizarre than it actually is, we promise.

-Again, like with the point above, you can stay on the theme of using your child's knowledge and active lifestyle to help you grow too.
-Whenever they have P.E. or even find a new fad game to play, get a demo.
+Again, like with the point above, you can stay on the theme of using your child’s knowledge and active lifestyle to help you grow too.
+Get a demo whenever they have P.E. or even find a new fad game to play.
 From there, you can help them practise and play together while you get that all-important exercise.